jennapascual/tips/README.md

-This is an iOS demo application for calculating tips.
+This is an iOS demo application for calculating tip amounts and total bill amounts for any given bill amount.

-Time spent: 1.5 hours spent in total
+Time spent: 2 hours spent in total

 Completed user stories:

-Required: User can input bill amount and select tip percentage
+Required: User can input bill amount and select between four tip percentages
-Required: User can toggle between percentage amounts and automatically see new amounts
+Required: User can toggle between four percentage amounts and automatically see new tip amounts and total bill amounts
-Required: User can tap outside of text field/bill amount to make keyboard disappear
+Required: User can tap outside of the bill amount text field to make keyboard disappear
 Required: User can see dollar signs and two decimal places

+Can't figure out how to include/attach .gif I recorded using LICEcap, so please let me know how I can do this (or I can email the file to you).